 Hiking is one of the most popular activities for tourists visiting Tana Toraja and it’s easy to understand why.
 The highlands are mostly countryside dotted with villages that are linked by well worn paths.
 The countryside around Tana Toraja is also exceptionally beautiful.
 The rice paddies ripple in the wind and the traditional Torajan buildings look truly unique.

 If you want to go on a serious hiking trip then the most popular ones last 3 days and 2 nights.
-The routes vary depending on your interests, but they all offer the chance to visit isolated villages and the famous Torajan funeral sites.
+The routes vary depending on your interests, but they generally offer the chance to visit isolated villages and famous Torajan funeral sites.
 It’s also a great opportunity to try the local coffee.

 12. Drink Tana Toraja Coffee

 Coffee from Tana Toraja is justifiably famous.
 The highlands offer the perfect environment to grow arabica plants and the crop offers some of the tastiest beans from the whole of Indonesia.
 Nice coffee from Tana Toraja has a distinct rich caramelised flavour.
 Most of the crops are still grown by local farmers with hand picked beans that are sorted in the traditional way.